HillaryDanan/abstraction-intelligence/README.md

 Crone, E. A., Wendelken, C., Donohue, S., van Leijenhorst, L., & Bunge, S. A. (2006).
 Neurocognitive development of the ability to manipulate information in working memory. *Proceedings of the National Academy of Sciences*, 103(24), 9315-9320.

-Curtis, C. E., & D’Esposito, M. (2003).
+Curtis, C. E., & D'Esposito, M. (2003).
 Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

-Damasio, A. R. (1994). *Descartes’ Error: Emotion, Reason, and the Human Brain*.
+Damasio, A. R. (1994). *Descartes' Error: Emotion, Reason, and the Human Brain*.
 Putnam.

+Danan [Levinson], H. J. (2021). *The neural representation of abstract concepts in typical and atypical cognition* [Doctoral dissertation, Rutgers University–Newark].
+[PDF](https://drive.google.com/file/d/1w1hma5pPEDu-sc1rg6mV11OgzYDixBQe/view?usp=sharing)

+Dove, G. (2024).
+Symbol ungrounding: What the successes (and failures) of large language models reveal about human cognition. *Philosophical Transactions of the Royal Society B*, 379(1915), 20230149.

 Flavell, J. H. (1979).
 Metacognition and cognitive monitoring: A new area of cognitive–developmental inquiry. *American Psychologist*, 34(10), 906-911.